Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Miscellanies

 It is therefore desirable to have generalizations of Theorem \ref{theorem:compact} for closed Lagrangian submanifolds $L$ in a more general class of uniruled smooth algebraic varieties $X$.
 Inspired by the work of Biran-Cieliebak \cite{bc}, we introduce the following notion.

 \begin{definition} Let $X$ be a closed K\"{a}hler manifold.
-If there is a complex hypersurface $\Sigma\subset X$ such that the complement $X\setminus\Sigma$ is a Weinstein manifold which admits a cyclic dilation.
-Then we shall call the couple $(X,\Sigma)$ a polarization with finite first Gutt-Hutchings capacity. \end{definition}
+If there is a complex hypersurface $\Sigma\subset X$ such that the complement $X\setminus\Sigma$ is a Weinstein manifold which admits a cyclic dilation, we call the pair $(X,\Sigma)$ a polarization with finite first Gutt-Hutchings capacity. \end{definition}

 In view of Remark \ref{remark:Damian}, it is natural to expect the following.

 \begin{conjecture} Let $X$ be a K\"{a}hler manifold which admits a polarization $(X,\Sigma)$ with finite first Gutt-Hutchings capacity.
 Then the conclusion of Theorem \ref{theorem:compact} holds for any closed Lagrangian submanifold $L\subset X$ which is a $K(\pi,1)$ space and \textit{Spin}. \end{conjecture}